Ahmad45123/game_project/README.md

 ## Milestone 2
 Units methods and attributes are all done
-WHERE TO CONTINUE: 3.Army on page 4
+WHERE TO CONTINUE: 4.City page4